 Trying to one-up my middle school teachers by taking an Indian ruins road trip through America’s Southwest.

 The Sinagua built Montezuma Castle, one of the best preserved cliff dwellings in North America. (view all Montezuma Castle, Arizona photos)

-Last year, when my friend Wini, visiting from Switzerland, begged me to take her in my car on an Indian ruins road trip, all I could think about was ridiculous wampum necklaces and four hours of Kevin Costner’s face.
+Last year, when my friend Wini, visiting from Switzerland, begged me to take her in my car on an Indian ruins road trip, all I could think about was ridiculous plastic wampum necklaces and four hours of Kevin Costner’s face.
 If my middle school teachers’ goal was to leave me with positive feelings about Native American history, they had failed miserably.
-Fortunately, Wini also begged me to take her on tens of other trips — there are many great Western US travel possibilities — and so the proposed Indian road trip fell by the wayside.
+And, since Wini and I had so many good ideas for our great Western road trip, the proposed Native-American-history-road-trip idea eventually fell by the wayside.

-Yet, strangely, the idea of it stuck in my head, long after Wini’s return to Switzerland.
+Yet, the idea of the trip stayed in my head, long after Wini’s return to Switzerland.

 “It’s time for an Indian ruins road trip!”
-I pronounce to my friends Rich, Wendy, and Vik.
-With enthusiasm, they agree to accompany me during a convenient weekend; fortunately, they never experienced The Indian Unit.
+I pronounce to my friends Rich, Wendy, and Vik, about four months later.
+To my surprise, they agree to accompany me with enthusiasm; fortunately, they never endured the Indian Unit.

 Soon, the four of us are driving toward Arizona in the night.
 I have appointed myself the car’s annoying middle school teacher.